kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

     * Positive: Enough local PVs available on a single node
     * Negative: Not enough local PVs available on a single node
 * Fallback to dynamic provisioning if unsuitable static PVs
-* Existing PV tests need to be modified, if alpha, to check for PVC bound after pod has started.
-* Existing dynamic provisioning tests may need to be disabled for alpha if they don’t launch pods.
-Or extended to launch pods.
-* Existing prebinding tests should still work.

 ### Unit tests
 * All PVCs found a match on first node.
 Verify match is best suited based on